 My first attempts at stopping to smoke

 I started smoking when I was around 20 years old.
 Over the years I would choose lighter cigarettes as I could not stand the taste of the heavier ones.
-3 Times I tried to stop.
+3 times I tried to stop.
 The first time was when working on the island of Gran Canaria.
 I wanted to learn how to do deep-sea diving.

 While I was working as a tourist guide on the Costa del Sol, my boss said I could not stop and we made a bet.
-I won but it only lasted for 3 months.
-In 1981, my fiance was diagnosed with lung cancer.
+I won, but it only lasted for 3 months.
+In 1981, they diagnosed my fiance with lung cancer.

 Starting a new life

 In June 2015 I started a new relationship with Michael who lived in the U.S. He was addicted to his Soda Pops just as I was to my cigarettes.
 He came to visit me in September of the same year.
-I think it was some months later when he told me that he had stopped drinking those unhealthy sodas.
+I think it was some months later when he told me he had stopped drinking those unhealthy sodas.

 That impressed me quite a bit.
 I was invited for a 3 week holiday to the US in May 2016 and I surprised him for his birthday with ” I have smoked my last cigarette one week before Christmas 2015″.
-Since then I have not smoked.
-I have not really missed it so it was not too difficult.
+Since then, I have not smoked.
+I have not really missed it, so it was not too difficult.

 A couple of times I have experienced a very vivid dream.
-I would light a cigarette and would tell my self in a loud voice, hey, I do not smoke anymore.
+I would light a cigarette and would tell myself in a loud voice, hey, I do not smoke anymore.
 That would wake me up and I realized it was a dream, probably a warning.

 The dangers of smoking for your health

-The chemicals were all previously “approved” as a food additive but only in their natural state.
+The chemicals were all previously “approved” as a food additive, but only in their natural state.
 It is because the chemicals undergo physical and chemical changes under heat that make smoking so dangerous.

-According to the U.S. National Cancer Institute, there are more than 7,000 chemicals in tobacco smoke. included in this list are nicotine, tar, carbon monoxide, formaldehyde, ammonia, hydrogen cyanide, arsenic, and DDT.
+According to the U.S. National Cancer Institute, there are over 7,000 chemicals in tobacco smoke.
+Included in this list are nicotine, tar, carbon monoxide, formaldehyde, ammonia, hydrogen cyanide, arsenic, and DDT.

-When I look at this list I now wonder why I ever had to smoke.
-I am happy I stopped even if it was late in life.
+When I look at this list, I now wonder why I ever had to smoke.
+I am happy I stopped, even if it was late in life.

 Amazing numbers of smoking people